 - Systemic inflammation

-As we explain at some length in our full article on vitamin D, “Is Vitamin D Deficiency Casting A Cloud Over Your Health?,” there are a wealth of health benefits to be enjoyed when we are vitamin D replete.
+My article, “Is Vitamin D Deficiency Casting A Cloud Over Your Health?,” details a wealth of health benefits to be enjoyed when we are vitamin D replete.
 One way to intentionally get there is through periodic testing and vitamin D supplementation.
 But if you choose not to get tested, all the benefits of the sunshine vitamin are still available to you.
 You have two options:

 What’s more, our inborn ability to manufacture vitamin D from sun exposure tends to decrease as we age, and it’s been found that many elderly folks do not manufacture vitamin D at all well.
 This is because as we age, the thickness of our skin decreases linearly, along with the amount of the cholesterol-related precursor to the vitamin D molecule present in the skin.
 It has also been found that people who are obese do not as readily generate vitamin D in the skin.